Universality of stochastic control of quantum chaos with measurement and feedback

 where $\mathcal{Q}(\sigma_+,\sigma_-)$ is the steady-state probability density over Gaussian trajectories which obeys

 This is analogous to the Frobenius-Perron equation for the invariant density used in classical chaotic dynamics~\cite{Hasegawa1992} ~\footnote{In classical systems, this operator is ill-defined for Hamiltonian dynamics, requiring the introduction of noise to regularize divergences~\cite{Supplement}.
 In contrast, quantum fluctuations resolve these divergences.}.
+We can compute \cref{eq:rho00} numerically.

-In \cref{fig:rho00steady}(a) we show $\bar{\rho}_{00}$ computed numerically as a late-time average over trajectories and as the fixed-point of the quantum channel, which necessitates implementing cutoffs $\sigma_+ \in (1/2,2^{L-1})$ and $\sigma_- \in (2^{-L-1},1/2)$---the action of $\mathbb{S}_\kappa$ and $\mathbb{C}_\gamma$ ensure that $0<\sigma_-\leq1/2$ and $\sigma_+\geq1/2$ for all $p$ at late times.
-The two methods agree in the limit of large $L$, with convergence in the controlled phase since values of $\sigma_\pm$ far from the control point are rarely explored.
-Despite considering only classically controlled states $\expval{\hat{\mathbf{r}}}=0$ we find a clear control transition at $p_c$.
-Critical properties at $p_c$ are obtained by examining how $\bar{\rho}_{00}$ varies with the cutoff $L$ and in time, shown in \cref{fig:rho00steady}(b,c), and by collapsing the $p$-dependence near $p=p_c$.
-Altogether, we find order parameter scaling exponent $\beta \approx 1$, dynamical exponent $z\approx2$, and correlation length exponent $\nu\approx1$, all characteristic of random walk universality.
+In \cref{fig:rho00steady} we show results computed with the IHO corresponding to those presented for the cat map in \cref{fig:catmapfig}.
+The order parameter's dependence on $p$ shown in \cref{fig:rho00steady}(a) is computed both as an average over stochastic trajectories and as the fixed-point of the quantum channel after imposing cutoffs $\sigma_+ \in (1/2,2^{L-1})$ and $\sigma_- \in (2^{-L-1},1/2)$ \footnote{Due to normalization of $\sigma_\pm$ by $\hbar$, this cutoff defined by $L$ corresponds to taking $\hbar \sim 1/2^L$ similar to the cat map definition}.
+The two methods agree for large $L$, with quick convergence for $p>p_c$ since values of $\sigma_\pm$ far from the control point are rarely explored.
+Despite considering only classically-controlled states $\expval{\hat{\mathbf{r}}}=0$ we see a clear control transition sharpening at $p_c$ for large $L$.
+Critical properties at $p_c$ are obtained from $L$ and $t$ dependence of $\bar{\rho}_{00}$, shown in \cref{fig:rho00steady}(b,c), and by collapsing the $p$-dependence of $\bar\rho_{00}$ near $p=p_c$.
+We find $\beta \approx 1$ and $\nu\approx 1$, agreeing with the result of the cat map, and also dynamical exponent $z\approx2$, all characteristic of random walk universality.